 Term of appointment to the committee will be four years.
 Terms of the four SAES regions’ representatives will be staggered so as to provide continuity to deliberations.

 The committee may meet face-to-face at least once per year prior to the annual ESS meeting.
-Other business of the committee will be conducted electronically through conference calls and e- mails.
+Other business of the committee will be conducted electronically through conference calls and emails.
 All expenses will be borne by member’s respective institutions except for the stakeholder representative.
 Travel funds for the stakeholder representative will be provided by ESS/ESCOP.

-The committee will coordinate peer reviews of new and revised NRSP proposals and associated five-year budgets.
+The committee will secure from the lead AA of an NRSP, peer reviews of new and revised NRSP proposals and associated five-year budgets.

 The committee and NIFA jointly arrange for external peer review of NRSPs at the beginning of year 5.

-The committee reports at the ESS annual meeting on new or revised NRSP project proposals, five- year budgets, and any subsequent budget revisions, and makes a recommendation for approval or rejection.
+The committee reports at the ESS annual meeting on new or revised NRSP project proposals, five-year budgets, and any subsequent budget revisions, and makes a recommendation for approval or rejection.

-During a project’s third year, the committee reviews the midterm review results and the first three year’s annual reports of active NRSPs, and makes a recommendation for approval or disapproval of the remaining two years’ budgets at the annual ESS meeting.
+During a project’s third year, the committee evaluates the midterm review results and the first three year’s annual reports of active NRSPs, and makes a recommendation for approval or disapproval of the remaining two years’ budgets at the annual ESS meeting.

 ESTABLISHING NEW NRSPs

-(Also refer to Appendix A1 for NRSP Calendar for New NRSP Projects, Appendix B for the NRSP criteria, Appendix C for the NRSP proposal format, Appendix D for the NRSP Peer Review Form, and Appendix F for Regional Association Review Form.)
+(Also refer to Appendix A1 for NRSP Calendar for New NRSP Projects, , Appendix C for the NRSP proposal format, Appendix D for the NRSP Peer Review Form, and Appendix F for Regional Association Review Form.)

 In addition to addressing the criteria previously described in Section III.
 A. General, a proposal for a new NRSP must contain elements detailed below.